Key Takeaways

 ---

-This post is adapted from Module 16 of our Advanced course.
-Want to understand how roast profiles affect the coffees from our farms?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for roasting discussions and cupping comparisons.
+Roasting is the bridge between origin and cup.
+Want to understand how different roast profiles affect the coffees from our farms?
+Join the community at skool.com/particular-3064 for roasting discussions and cupping comparisons across profiles.

 Want to learn more?